International Response Scholarship

 Primary page content

-Value£8,825 allowance A full tuition fee waiver for each year of study Accommodation fee for a single study bedroom in Goldsmiths halls of residence (up to £200 per week)
+ValueSuccessful applicants will recieve £8,825 allowance, a full tuition fee waiver for each year of study and an accommodation fee for a single study bedroom in Goldsmiths halls of residence (up to £200 per week)

-Number availableUp to four (two for undergraduate students; two for postgraduate taught students)
+Number availableUp to 4 (two for undergraduate students; two for postgraduate taught students)

 You must meet the general eligibility criteria and regulations.
 You must also: